-Twice a year we undertake an analysis of real interest rates for our publications Consensus Forecasts and Asia Pacific Consensus Forecasts (in May and November) and the resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publications.
+Twice a year we undertake an analysis of real interest rates for our publications Consensus Forecasts – G7 and Western Europe and Asia Pacific Consensus Forecasts (in May and November) and the resulting tables and analysis are displayed in both the hard-copy and PDF versions of the publications.
 Our analysis focuses on both short-term and long-term interest rate expectations.

 |United States||Canada||Australia||New Zealand|

 The table below shows a portion of the data from one of our surveys for 10-Year Real Interest Rates (from our November 2019 Consensus Forecasts – G7 and Western Europe survey), together with some written analysis from the same publication.

 From a longer-term historical perspective, an economic paper published in 2016 by the US Federal Reserve Bank of Minneapolis, “Real Interest Rates over the Long Run“, shows that long-term interest rates in the increasingly integrated G-7 capital markets have all been converging toward low or negative levels since the 1980s.
 The drop in real rates is also related to the low-growth, low-inflation, low-capital-cost, high-liquidity environment which has prevailed since the Global Financial Crisis of 2008-2009.
 So why are these conclusions about the last 40 years’ history of long-term interest rates important?
 Because real long-term rates affect government borrowing costs, household decisions on mortgages and car loans, not to mention businesses investing in new equipment or expansion projects.